ZijianF/KindaHot/ProjectDocument.md

 * Zijian: I tried to make the main character's animation match his action.
 Using of the robot's model suits better with the fictional theme.
 * Yuxuan: Guns in this project were mostly scrapped from unity store and 3d websites.
 The art style of the guns should correspond to that of gunholders.
-Animations of the guns weree done separately in Blender where the models will be rigged and animated.
+Animations of the guns were done separately in Blender where the models will be rigged and animated.
 Particle system are imported and later combined with prefabs.
 The characters are recreated after conbining with the gun prefabs.
 The most time consuming part was to align the transform and scale factor for weapons in local spaces.
 Though it seems now more intuitive, it was a rabbit hole to get hold of it.